LamininSolutions/mfsql-connector/source/tables/tbMFProperty.rst

 ID int (primarykey, not null)
   SQL primary key
 Name varchar(100)
-  Name of the property
+  Name of the property from M-Files
 Alias varchar(100) (not null)
-  fixme description
+  Alias of the property
 MFID int (not null)
   M-Files ID of the property
 ColumnName varchar(100)